bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

     $

 The numbers on top line are the elements of :maths:`S` and the numbers on the bottom line are the permuted values.
-For example, the below shows that :maths:`\alpha(2) = 7`
+For example, the above shows that :maths:`\alpha(2) = 7`

 It’s not a tremendously exciting permutation, most of the numbers just map back